for parents, students, teachers

 Dear Parents, Students, Teachers,

 This handbook is designed to paint a clear picture of what you or your child/student will experience with Kroka Expeditions.
 If you have questions about any of the policies described in this handbook please contact our office.
-We will answer any questions you may have about our programs and practices.
 Our programs are intentionally designed to be unique, with much thought, understanding, and wisdom.
 It is in everyone’s best interest to make sure that our students, families, and participating schools feel that what we offer is what they want in an outdoor education experience.
 Through this process, we are able to provide exceptional programs for our students, and help with the development of capable, responsible, and respectful citizens of the future.

 Lynne Boudreau and Misha Golfman, co-founders